jbbahk2/jbbahk2.github.io/README.md

 To build your own personal website with this, it requires some basic understandings of HTML.
 (Google/ChatGPT it!
 I also googled it.)

-Note that there is a fancier way to build a website: https://jekyllrb.com

 Here are the steps to follow:
 1. Create your own Github account (your github ID will be a part of your website's address: *your_github_id*.github.io
 2. Fork this repository